-Creating an amazing PPC campaign can be a long and hard task no matter how many times you’ve done it before.
-From the initial keyword research to the landing page creation and ongoing keyword optimisation, creating a successful campaign can be very time-consuming.
+Creating an amazing PPC campaign can be a long and hard task no matter how many times you’ve done it.
+From the initial keyword research to the landing page creation and ongoing keyword optimization, creating a successful campaign can be very time-consuming.

 We’ve handpicked the best and most efficient PPC tools that will save you an insane amount of time and effort.
 No longer will you feel like you’re doing everything manually, skip the tedious tasks with these excellent PPC tools.

 Starting off our list is SE Ranking, an all in one PPC and SEO platform that is jam-packed full of features and tools.
 When it comes to PPC research and analysis, the most useful tool SE Ranking offers is their competitor research tool.
 If you enter a domain or page URL, it will automatically show you what paid keywords a website is bidding on and how much they are spending.